It’s a Barbie world, and we’re all just living in it.

 Saoirse Ronan Is “Gutted” to Not Be a Barbie

 PA Wire/Press Association Images

-From “Lady Bird” to “Little Women,” Oscar nominee Saoirse Ronan is rumored to now be a “Barbie”…literally.
-Buzz from the 2022 Cannes Film Festival hints that the “Barbie” film will feature various iterations of the famed Barbie and Ken dolls, played by different actors.
-But we also don’t know how Ronan will find the time to reunite with writer-director Gerwig: She’s already is in the middle of filming the adaptation of Amy Liptrot’s novel “The Outrun” opposite Paapa Essiedu, plus Ronan recently completed whodunnit comedy “See How They Run” with Sam Rockwell and Adrien Brody.
+From “Lady Bird” to “Little Women,” Oscar nominee Saoirse Ronan was supposed to work with Greta Gerwig yet again for “Barbie.”
+While buzz from the 2022 Cannes Film Festival hints that the “Barbie” film will feature various iterations of the famed Barbie and Ken dolls, played by different actors, it seems that Ronan couldn’t find the time to reunite with writer-director Gerwig: She’s already is in the middle of filming the adaptation of Amy Liptrot’s novel “The Outrun” opposite Paapa Essiedu, plus Ronan recently completed whodunnit comedy “See How They Run” with Sam Rockwell and Adrien Brody.
 And don’t forget “Foe,” which has Ronan paired alongside Paul Mescal as post-apocalyptic farmers.

 See Ryan Gosling as Ken

 Forget Calvin Klein: Ken has his own brand of briefs in a new sneak peek at Ryan Gosling in the iconic role.
 Gosling returns to his “Place Beyond the Pines” bleach blonde ‘do and dons an acid wash denim suit that shows off his toned chest.